sof202/GameOfLife.jl/README.md

     for example too, but what if you want to make a CLI tool?
 Don't use Julia I guess.
         - And herein lies the reason I won't really be using Julia all too much
+- When working in the repl, you need to use the `Revise` package in order to have a nice workflow (which is kinda annoying)
+    - Ideally, I'd write a function, test it, then go to the next.
+However, in Julia, if you want to do this you would need to exit the REPL after every change.
+This is because simply executing `using PackageName` won't actually use the latest verison and instead just reload the already built one (I'm assuming to save time?).
+    - At least the `Revise` package exists.
+But this is still a pretty big inconvience

 ## Performance upgrades